linuxserver/docker-project-template/docker/READMETEMPLATE.md

 | Podcast | Covers everything to do with getting the most from your Linux Server plus a focus on all things Docker and containerisation!
 [Linuxserver.io Podcast][podcasturl] |

-The [LinuxServer.io][linuxserverurl] team brings you another image release featuring easy user mapping and based on alpine linux with s6 overlay.
+The [LinuxServer.io][linuxserverurl] team brings you another image release featuring:-

+ + regular and timely application updates
+ + easy user mappings
+ + custom base image with s6 overlay
+ + weekly base OS updates with common layers across the entire LinuxServer.io ecosystem to minimise space usage, down time and bandwidth
+ + security updates

 # <image-name>